10 Reverse Culture Shocks by an Expat in France

 4. Sports and Pop culture

 And it gets worse with pop culture.
 While there are plenty of celebrity interviews and late night shows to keep North Americans up to date on random pop culture, it is not as all-encompassing in France.
-Apparently Meryl Streep has a daughter who is also a talented actress?
+There is no popular French version of Entertainment Tonight.

 5. The number of commercials on American TV

-Even if I ignored timezones and tried to connect to American TV, I would soon give up.
-There are way too many commercials.
+But while there may be a lot of choice on American TV, there are also a lot of commercials.
 It is useful if you need to go to the toilet often, but if not, it is just annoying.

 In France, state television doesn’t have commercials after 8pm, and private channels have commercials every 15-20 minutes or so.